llcit/vot-cp/README.md

 VOT-CP is a general purpose program and doesn't need to be cited, but if you feel inclined, it can be cited in this way:

-Gutierrez-Topete, E. & Medina, R.(2021).
+Gutiérrez Topete, E. & Medina, R.(2021).
 VOT-CP: A Python wrapper for autoVOT [Computer program].
 Center for Language & Technology.
 Retrieved from https://github.com/llcit/vot-cp.

 However, if you use this program to analyze data that are presented at conferences or published, it is recommended that you [cite the AutoVOT program](https://github.com/mlml/autovot/blob/master/README.md#citing).